vibraphone/vtk-book/VTKBook/05Chapter5.md

 ### Texture Coordinates

-Texture coordinates are used to map a point from Cartesian space into a 1-, 2-, or 3-dimensional texture space.
-The texture space is usually referred to as a texture map.
-Texture maps are regular arrays of color, intensity, and/or transparency values that provide extra detail to rendered objects.
+Texture coordinates are used to map a point from the "world" coordinate space of a dataset into a 1-, 2-, or 3-dimensional texture space (defined as part of reference element).
+Each corner point of a cell is assigned a 1-, 2-, or 3-tuple of coordinates in the texture space.
+The texture space (not the texture coordinates, but the space the texture coordinates reference) is referred to as a texture map and is usually rectangular image data, holding arrays of color, intensity, and/or transparency values that provide extra detail to rendered objects.

 One application of texturing in two dimensions is to "paste" a photograph onto one or more polygons, yielding a detailed image without a large number of graphics primitives.
 (Texture mapping is covered in more detail in [Chapter 7 - Advanced Computer Graphics](07Chapter7).)